 At the hotel

-Free WiFi, media and games room, library.
+Free WiFi, library.
 In rooms: a TV; free minibar; free bottled water; tea- and coffee-making kit and air-conditioning.

 Our favourite rooms